Cloud Provider SDKs in Python: Architecture & Implementation Patterns

 assert prov.resource_id == "res-99999"

-# Assert: Create never called due to existing state
+# Assert: Create was never called because resource_id was loaded from state

 mock_aws_client.create_resource.assert_not_called()